Nattawut30/nattawut-boonnoon-training/README.md

 # Guidelines
-All the necessary training materials from my workshop session will be found here.
+You can find all the necessary training materials from my personal workshop session here.
 <br>LinkedIn: www.linkedin.com/in/nattawut-bn<br/>
 Email: nattawut.boonnoon@hotmail.com